C&ENVENG 3077 - Engineering Hydrology

 The full timetable of all activities for this course can be accessed from Course Planner.This course consists of online modules/quizes, lectures and design sessions (computer and other) with the mix varying on weekly basis, depending on the learning priorities.
 A detailed description of the week by week course timetable will be availabe in myUni.

-1 Demonstrated understanding of physical processes in the context of flood hydrology, including the hydrological cycle in general, and rainfall, loss and groundwater transport mechanisms in particular.
-2 Demonstrated understanding of the methods that can be used to measure rainfall and flow, as well as their relative advantages and disadvantages.
-3 Demonstrated ability to identify and define key concepts related to flood hydrology, such as relative and cumulative frequency, the use of statistical data distributions, time of concentration, major / minor systems, risk-cost tradeoffs, model calibration, catchment storage, flood routing, actual versus design rainfalls and flows and the value of data.
-4 Demonstrated ability to obtain design rainfall intensities and hyetographs.
-5 Demonstrated ability to understand (e.g. how they work, what their limitations are), apply, compare and contrast a number of methods for determining peak flows and flood hydrographs for urban and rural areas, including flood frequency analysis, the probabilistic and deterministic rational methods, the regional method and runoff routing methods.
-6 Demonstrated ability to select appropriate methods of determining design flows and hydrographs in urban and rural areas.
-7 Demonstrated ability to conceptualise processes in simple groundwater systems and determine groundwater flow through use of Darcy’s law, as well as being able to clearly identify the limitations and assumptions of Darcy’s law.
-8 Demonstrated competence in a number of software packages, including Stochastic Climate Library, and RORB.
-9 Demonstrated ability to solve engineering design problems in the context of flood hydrology and hydrogeology.
+1 Outline the physical processes in the context of flood hydrology, including the hydrological cycle in general, and rainfall, loss and groundwater transport mechanisms.
+Knowledge of the methods that can be used to measure rainfall and flow, as well as their relative advantages and disadvantages; 2 Define and comprehend key concepts related to flood hydrology, such as relative and cumulative frequency, the use of statistical data distributions, time of concentration, major / minor systems, risk-cost tradeoffs, runoof hydrographs, rainfall hyetographs, model calibration, catchment storage, flood routing, actual versus design rainfalls and flows and the value of data; 3 Apply a range of common techniques, such as flood frequency analysis, probabilistic rational, regional methods to estimate design peak flows in rural areas; 4 Apply runoff-routing methods (such as the industry standard software RORB), rainfall hyetograph estimation, and model calibration and prediction to estimate flood hydrographs, 5 Compare and evaluate (e.g. how they work, what their limitations are) a number of methods for determining peak flows and flood hydrographs for urban and rural areas, including flood frequency analysis, the probabilistic and deterministic rational methods, the regional method and runoff routing methods; 6 Solve an engineering design problem in the context of the conceptual design of a small urban drainage system by applying the deterministic rational method to estimate peaks flow in urban areas and comparing various urban drainage design options; 7 Define and comphrehend key concepts related to drought risk assessment, including the use of stochastic models, such as the lag-one autogressive model, and yield estimation methods for water supply systems, including water storage behaviour analysis; 8 Apply and evaluate stochastic modelling techniques and water storage behaviour analysis to estimate the yield of a small rural water supply system; and 9 Define and describe processes in simple groundwater systems.
+Application and evaluation of methods to determine groundwater flow through Darcy’s law and pollutant transport using the advection-dispersion equation.

 University Graduate Attributes